Malangwa: Climate

 Malangwa has a humid tropical climate, with a mean annual rainfall of 2214 mm between 1995 and 2006.
 More than 80 percent of the total annual rainfall occurs during the monsoon season, from June to September.
 Average temperatures range from 8.08 C in January to 34 C in June.

 In the past, the inner and outer Terai were a formidable barrier between Nepal and potential invaders from India.
-The Terai's marshes and forests were infested with anopheline mosquitos which carried virulent strains of malaria, especially during the hot spring and rainy summer monsoon.
+The Terai's marshes and forests were infested with anopheline mosquitos, which carried virulent strains of malaria, especially during the hot spring and rainy summer monsoon.

 There are several climatic differences in climate among the eastern edge of the Terai (Biratnagar), the western edge (Nepaljung) and Malangwa, although all are on the same plain.
 The climate is more continental inland (away from Bay of Bengal monsoon sources), with a greater difference between summer and winter.
 In the far western Terai (five degrees of latitude further north), the coldest months average 4 C cooler.
 Total rainfall diminishes from east to west.
 The monsoon arrives later, is less intense and ends sooner.
 However, winters are wetter in the west.

 Location

-Malangwa is bordered on the north by kabilasi Municipality; on the south and southeast by Sonbarsha, Sitamarhi district, Bihar, India; on the east by Brahampuri Rural Municipality on the west by Kaudena Rural Municipality.
+Malangwa is bordered on the north by kabilasi Municipality; on the south and southeast by Sonbarsha, Sitamarhi district, Bihar, India; on the east by Brahampuri Rural Municipality on the west by Motipur.

 Malangwa shares a border crossing with India.
-No documents are required to cross the border, but many edible and electronics products are restricted.
+No documents are required to cross the border, but many edible and electronic products are restricted.
 A customs office tracks vehicles entering Malangwa with an Indian vehicle registration number, and taxes are imposed on heavy items entering Nepal.